Vastrix/PerforceGource/README.md

 It's a **Console application**, so using the console, type:
 `PerforceGource.exe <//DEPOTPATH> [-o <Output Path>]`

-Before using the above command:
+Before using the above command, make sure Perforce is running and that you're logged in!
-- Start perforce and log in